How Do I Stop Overthinking Everything?

 Listen to music.

-These small grounding actions rebuild confidence and calm.
+These small grounding actions rebuild calm and confidence.

 6. Remember that thoughts pass